ben-howard/PowerBI-Planner/README.md

 Please note - your exported excel files need to be in a folder with no other files.
 Power BI imports all the files in that folder, and if other files exist in there this will break the import.

+Known issues - if you are not using a date format of DD-MM-YYYY you will need to change the regional settings for this file once you have imported the template into PowerBI.
+The setting is within the file | options dialogue box of Power BI.